 To ensure data confidentiality and integrity, all information transmitted over the Internet is encrypted using the 128-bit Secure Sockets Layer (SSL) protocol from Verisign® and Network Solutions® Certificate Authorities.

-Your privacy is important to Revenue.
+Your privacy is important to the Department of Revenue.
 Access to personal information about you is limited to individuals authorized by law to have access to that information.

 Personal information is information that is readily identifiable to a specific individual.
 Examples of personal information include: